Sustainability

 Promotion of Diversity, Equity, and Inclusion

-In FY2023, we launched the Women's Empowerment Promotion Project to promote women's empowerment and provided relevant recommendations to the management.
-We will expand the scope of this project in FY2024, embarking on new activities as the Diversity, Equity, and Inclusion Promotion Project and working to implement the recommendations as specific measures.
-As a global company that not only promotes women's empowerment but also that of diverse human resources and as a company that continues to create new value, we promote diversity, equity, and inclusion.
+In FY2024, we expanded the scope of the Women's Empowerment Promotion Project launched in FY2023 to embark on new activities as the Diversity, Equity, and Inclusion Promotion Project.
+As a global company that not only promotes women's empowerment but also that of diverse human resources and as a company that continues to create new value, we are continuously promoting DE&I.

 Indicators and Targets